-- Change in attitude and/or personality
+- Change in behavior

-- Isolation and secretive behavior, avoiding family and/or friends
+- Avoiding contact with family and/or friends

-- Change in friends, hobbies, activities and/or sports
+- Change in friends, hobbies, and/or activities

-- Moodiness, irritability, nervousness, giddiness
+- Moodiness, irritability, nervousness/anxiety, giddiness

-- Lack of concentration and poor short term memory.
+- Lack of concentration and poor short-term memory

 - The smell of alcohol on clothes/breath